-Parents are welcome visitors in the program at all times (for example, to observe, eat lunch with a child, or volunteer to help in the classroom).
 Parents and other family members are encouraged to be involved in the program in various ways, taking into consideration employed parents and those with little spare time.
-As visitors in our classrooms, please be respectful of what is happening and keep your conversations with staff at a minimum.
+The PAC committee was created to allow parents and family members the opportunity to volunteer for various events in ECLC.
+Communication will be sent out in the beginning of the school year requesting homeroom parents and volunteers.
+As visitors in our classrooms, please be respectful of what is happening and keep your conversations with staff to a minimum.
 Be aware of your child's needs and ability to separate from you.